What is douching?

 Douching tools

-Not all douching tools are created equal.
-Some are good for a last-minute hookup, while others are better if you’re planning a long session.
+What is the best anal douche?
+Well, it depends!
+Some types are good for a last-minute hookup, while others are better if you’re planning a long session.

 Bulb